Welcome page, adult ADHD ASSESSMENT

 Adult ADHD remains one of the most underdiagnosed neurodevelopmental conditions, particularly among high-functioning professionals, students, founders, and knowledge workers.
 Many people experience chronic procrastination, time blindness, unfinished tasks, mental overload, and difficulty prioritizing, yet they interpret these patterns as personal failure rather than possible symptoms of attention dysregulation.

-The Adult ADHD Self-Report Scale (ASRS v1.1) is one of the most widely used and scientifically validated screening tools for identifying ADHD-related symptoms in adults.
+The Adult ADHD Self-Report Scale (ASRS v1.1) is one of the most widely used adhd self assessment for adults, providing a fast, research-backed way to determine whether your focus challenges follow a clinically recognized pattern.
 It provides a fast, research-backed way to determine whether your focus challenges follow a clinically recognized pattern and whether a full professional evaluation may be helpful.
+It is important to emphasize that the ASRS is not a diagnostic instrument.
+It is an adhd self assessment test that indicates whether further clinical evaluation may be beneficial.”

 What is the ASRS v1.1?